flipcoder/qork/README.md

 Let's set the camera position: camera.pos = (1,2,3)

-Provide an x,y,z coordinate as a 2d or 3d tuple, or pyglm vec2/vec3 object.
+Provide an x,y,z coordinate as a 2d or 3d tuple, or a vec2/vec3 object.

 A camera is automatically placed in the scene so that any spawned elements will be visible by default.